mikelexx/grade-boost/README.md

 ***Admin and User Analytics***: Basic usage analytics and monitoring.

 **Demo**
-To view a demo of GradeBoost, click here. ()
+To view a demo of GradeBoost, [click here](https://youtu.be/sPL0t33Z1ws?feature=shared)

 **Tech Stack**